ic-labs/django-icekit/docs/topics/articles.md

 `get_visible_items()` is necessary because an editor may wish to preview unpublished items (that aren't returned by `get_items()`)

+## Admins

+For normal Articles, inherit from `ArticleAdminBase`.
+For polymorphic articles, inherit from `PolymorphicArticleParentAdmin` and `PolymorphicArticleChildAdmin` as shown in the example below.

 ## Bare-bones example

 The following defines a minimal rich content Article, mounted under a